meghc27/mandala_art/README.md

 3. custom(l1, color11, color12, l2, color21, color22,<br>
            l3, color31, color32, l4, color41, color42,<br>
            bgcolor=(0,0,0), screensize = 550, animate = True)<br>

+ This generates a custom Mandala.
+To see different layer options refer to the folder Layer_Images/

 * l{i}: This is the choice of the i-th layer.
 Takes values from 1-4, 1-2, 1-3 and 1-2 for layers 1 to 4 respectively.
 * color1{i}: This is the first color of the i-th layer.
 Must be a tuple of (r,g,b) values.